Chilombo Scholars Program

 How much does a nonprofit have to pay in order to partner with Chilombo Careers?
 Nonprofit organizations are not required to pay anything at this time unless they can pay 50% of their Scholars stipend.
 Chilombo Careers will cover the rest.

 Could I view the professional development material even if I am not a scholar?
 Yes, you can purchase tickets to gain access to the sessions.

 Can the Chilombo team help my nonprofit develop the work experience?
 No, we can answer questions and offer small guidance, but nonprofits should apply knowing what the scholar’s day to day activities will be.

 As a scholar, how many sessions are there during onboarding week?
 You will have 4 sessions (1 logistics, 3 professional development) with Chilombo Careers spread out over the course of a week.
 You will also have a training session with your nonprofit placement, but they will inform you on the details.

 When would scholars receive the training schedule?
 Once accepted into the program you will receive a calendar with the exact times of every training.
-The program starts Monday, June 7, 2021, so plan for training to be during this week from 6-8pm EST Monday-Thursday.
-Nonprofits are recommended to begin onboarding this week also so you can dive into the work at the beginning of week 2.

 Will Chilombo Careers handle payroll for scholars?
 No, nonprofits will add scholars to their payroll systems.
 Paid scholars are legally considered employees.
 We encourage nonprofits to consult with their board or an accountant with your questions especially if the scholar will be your first paid worker.